 To sustain our community school initiative beyond the life of our implementation grant, we are taking proactive steps in planning, collaboration, and resource allocation.
 We will diversify funding sources by seeking additional support from local, state, and federal sources, as well as private foundations and corporate sponsors.
-We plan to braid different sources of funding and grants such as the CYHBI Multi-Payor Fee to augment the support and services.
 Building relationships with donors and grant-making organizations interested in education and community development will be crucial.